jamesplease/fi-calc-guide/src/configuration/initial-portfolio.md

 ### Bonds

-Similarly to stocks, there is a single input field for all of your bonds.
+Just like stocks, there is a single input field for all of your bonds.
 Add up the value of all of your bond investments and place them in this field.

 ## Rebalancing Your Portfolio